-A Conservator Bond, otherwise known as a guardianship bond, is a type of court required fiduciary surety bond.
+A Conservator Bond, otherwise known as a guardianship bond, is a type of court-required fiduciary surety bond.
 In the event that a conservator is appointed to handle the affairs of a minor or an incapacitated adult (the conservatee), the conservator may be required to obtain a conservator bond in order to protect the interests and affairs of the conservatee.
 Guardianship bonds are often required when there are assets purposed for the care and well-being of the conservatee, to be managed by the conservator.
-Someone must prove they have the required bond – by showing proof-of-bonding documentation – before they can begin serving as a conservator.
+Before serving as a conservator, a person must prove they have the required bond, which they can do by showing proof-of-bonding documentation.

 Like all kinds of surety bonds, a conservator bond or guardianship bond exists to hold the bonded party financially accountable.
 Imagine a conservator steals money from a trust that's meant to cover the finances of a disabled adult.
-A complaint can be made against the conservator which could result in a claim being made against the bond, seeking compensation for the same amount that was stolen.
+The conservatee or someone else acting on their behalf can then file a complaint against the conservator, potentially resulting in a claim against the bond.
+The compensation would be requested for the same amount that was stolen or resulted in losses.

 The bonded party has the legal and ethical responsibility to pay for any valid claims, but if they do not, the surety company that issues the bond agrees to step in and pay – meaning that valid claims are guaranteed to be paid and conservatees know they have a way of seeking restitution.
 If the surety company settles the claim, that company has the right to collect the same amount from the bonded party, possibly with interest and legal fees added.
 In all cases, the bonded party bears the final financial responsibility.

 The relationship between a conservator and the person in their care is a sensitive one.
-There needs to be a tight bond of trust, which is exactly what surety bonds – conservatorship bonds and all others – are designed to create.
-Surety bonds build trust between separate parties in two ways.
+There needs to be a certain level of trust, and a conservatorship bond is a tool that provides that trust from a legal standpoint.
+Surety bonds build trust between parties in two ways.

-First, they hold the conservator financially liable for misconduct that causes financial damages for the conservatee.
-By making it harder to escape responsibility for misconduct, surety bonds discourage anyone who might consider exploiting someone else.
-The presence of surety bond requirements keep less-reputable people from becoming official guardians.
+First, they hold the conservator financially liable for any misconduct that causes financial damages to the conservatee.
+Surety bonds make it harder to escape responsibility for misconduct or neglect, discouraging anyone who might consider exploiting someone else.
+The presence of surety bond requirements keeps less-reputable people from becoming official guardians.
 They also incentivize upstanding behavior because they enforce accountability.

 Second, guardianship bonds build trust by giving the conservatee a path to justice in the event that the conservator steals their money.
 Since the injured party knows they are guaranteed a settlement by the bond company for valid claims, they know that if something goes wrong they can recoup their losses.
 That makes relying on a conservator less risky for the conservatee in a vulnerable position.

-The guardianship bond remains in effect for as long as the conservatorship, with an annual premium charged for the bond.
-Typically, you will learn whether you need a bond as soon as you're considered for a conservator position.
-You don't gain anything by waiting to get a bond, so you will want to find a surety company like Viking Bond Service to partner with as soon as possible.
+The guardianship bond stays in effect for as long as the conservatorship is in place.
+Typically, as soon as you're considered for a conservator position, you will know if a conservatorship bond is required of you.
+You would want to get that handled as soon as possible, as the pause in this regard will stall the entire estate planning procedure.
+It is wise to find a surety company like Viking Bond Service to partner with.
 If you have questions at any point, feel free to contact us for answers.

 These bonds involve three parties.